How Newark is Using Advanced Free-Floating Technology to Inspect Aging Water Infrastructure

 In the face of maintaining a complex network of water infrastructure, the City of Newark is making proactive strides to strengthen the water system for future generations.

-Several water main breaks this year prompted Newark engineers to find new solutions to inspect water pipes before problems occur.
+Several water main breaks this year prompted Newark engineers to find new solutions to inspect water pipes before problems arise.
 The city is testing out new technologies that can tell us more about our pipes on a higher level by directly exploring the inside.

-During the inspection, the SmartBall traversed at an average speed of five to six feet per second, sending pings at eight GPS tracking locations.
+During the inspection, the SmartBall traversed at an average speed of 1.0 to 1.5 feet per second, sending pings at eight GPS tracking locations.
 In just over six hours, the SmartBall safely completed its journey and collected about four gigabytes of data on leak damage locations within the main.
 The device can detect leaks as small as a pinhole, which is useful for monitoring even the most minute damages.

 “90% of the inspection is planning”, said Ms. Karim.
 Part of that planning is speaking to other water suppliers and nearby cities about the increased flow needed to move the SmartBall efficiently through the pipes.
 For instance, the neighboring city of Elizabeth, which is in part a Newark water customer, had to be notified of the flow being increased to 20 MGD, 35% more than a typical day’s flow.